Minister-president: Germany

 A Minister President (Ministerpräsident) is the head of government in 13 of the 16 States of Germany.
 Exceptions are the city-states of Berlin, Hamburg and Bremen, where the head of government is called, respectively, the Governing Mayor (Regierender Bürgermeister), First Mayor (Erster Bürgermeister) and Mayor and President of the Senate (Bürgermeister und Präsident des Senates).
 On the federal level, the head of the federal government (with an effectively identical function as leader of the cabinet) is called the Chancellor or Federal Chancellor (Kanzler or Bundeskanzler).
 The positions of Minister-president in the German states (during the monarchy days) were mostly established in response to the 1848 German revolutions.
 The Minister-President of Prussia usually served simultaneously as the Imperial Chancellor.

+By analogy to the State level in Germany, the term Ministerpräsident is applied in German-language sources to the Premiers of Canadian provinces and Australian states.

+Minister-President was the official title of the first and last heads of the Council of Ministers of East Germany—Otto Grotewohl (title changed 1958) and Lothar de Maizière (from April 1990 until German reunification).
+In between the official title was Chairman of the Council of Ministers (Vorsitzender des Ministerrates), although minister president was often used in West German sources.
+In any case, de facto power lay with the Socialist Unity Party leadership rather than the Council of Ministers.

 Hungary

 The title of Hungary's head of government in Hungarian is miniszterelnök which literally translated means "minister-president".
 However, because "prime minister" or "premier" is the more usual title in a parliamentary system for a head of government in English-speaking nations, miniszterelnök is almost always translated as "prime minister."